ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/configure-revisions.java.markdown

 ### ConfigureRevisionsOperation

 Lastly, the operation itself sends the `RevisionsConfiguration` to the server, overriding **all** existing collection configurations.
-You'll want to store these configurations on the client side so they don't have to be created from scratch each time you want to modify them.
+You'll want to store these configurations on the client-side so they don't have to be created from scratch each time you want to modify them.

 {CODE-BLOCK: java}